corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > If you want to generate types that are *not* directly referenced from that root element, then you can place them into a `$defs` object *within* your root element.
 >
-> If you don't want to do this (or can't), the tool is idempotent when run against the same source document, regardless of the root element it is pointing at.
-This means that you can happily run the tool multiple times, for each new element you want to generate.
+> If you don't want to do this (or can't), the tool is idempotent when run against the same source document.
+This means that you can happily run the tool multiple times, with a different `--rootPath` for each element you want to generate.

 Before we dive into the details, let's build the code and find out what we can do with it.